hashicorp/vault-client-dotnet/docs/Secrets.md

 <a name="googlecloudkmsdecrypt"></a>
 # **GoogleCloudKMSDecrypt**
-> void GoogleCloudKMSDecrypt (string key, GoogleCloudKMSDecryptRequest googleCloudKMSDecryptRequest, string gcpkmsMountPath = null)
+> void GoogleCloudKMSDecrypt (GoogleCloudKMSDecryptRequest googleCloudKMSDecryptRequest, string key, string gcpkmsMountPath = "gcpkms", TimeSpan? wrapTTL = null)

 Decrypt a ciphertext value using a named key